Described as “America’s Favorite Drive,” the Blue Ridge Parkway is an unforgettable experience in Virginia’s Blue Ridge.

 2. Pine Tree Overlook - Milepost 95.2

-At an elevation of 2,490 feet and known for the distinct pine tree adjacent to the road, the Pine Tree Overlook features a panoramic view of the nearby valley and farmlands, as well as the surrounding Blue Ridge Mountain range.
+At an elevation of 2,490 feet and known for the distinct pine tree adjacent to the road, the Pine Tree Overlook (pictured at the top of this post) features a panoramic view of the nearby valley and farmlands, as well as the surrounding Blue Ridge Mountain range.
 This is a great spot for a view of the mountains that make up the Peaks of Otter.

 3. Roanoke River Gorge - Milepost 114.9